There are many people who argue that a new Muslim should wait for a while before going to Hajj.

 If someone is a Muslim, sane, adult and free, they have met the first three conditions for Hajj to be required of them.
 God then says:

 So anyone who is physically and financially able should go to Hajj.
 It is a duty that God has placed on all Muslims.
-Anyone who can physically bear the journey and manage the rituals alone or with support and if they also have enough money to be able to pay for the Hajj expenses and still have enough to cover their other financial obligations while they are away, they should go.
+Anyone who can physically bear the journey and manage the rituals alone or with support; and if they also have enough money to be able to pay for the Hajj expenses and still have enough to cover their other financial obligations while they are away, they should go.

 All these matters are agreed upon by the scholars, the issue that they debate over is whether a woman can travel alone to Hajj or whether she has to be accompanied by a mahram, due to the different hadiths that have been related on this subject.

-However, according to the Saudi Visa regulations: “all women are required to travel for Hajj with a mahram”, unless they are over 45, when they may travel with an organized group without a mahram.
+However, according to the hajj Visa regulations: “all women are required to travel for Hajj with a mahram”, unless they are over 45, when they may travel with an organized group without a mahram.

 And finally, the Prophet (peace be upon him) said: